Today’s post is by Amber from FitHealthyBest.

 Remember to fuel your body well during your feeding window.

-Intermittent fasting is simply an eating schedule that allows dieters to reach their caloric deficit goals more easily.
+Intermittent fasting is simply an eating schedule that allows dieters to reach their caloric deficit goals more quickly.

-Your body needs to be fueled properly and I have found that eating well the majority of the time really makes me feel even better during my fast.
+Your body needs to be fueled properly, and I have found that eating well the majority of the time makes me feel even better during my fast.

 Stay as active as possible during your fast.